Trumpet & Brass Quintet

-A native of upstate New York, George Chase attended the Curtis Institute of Music in Philadelphia, PA, and attended graduate school at Rice University.
+A native of upstate New York, trumpeter George Chase attended the Curtis Institute of Music in Philadelphia, PA.
 While in school, he performed with the Philadelphia Opera, the Harrisburg Symphony, the St. Cecilia Chamber Orchestra and performed with the Berkshire Opera during the summer.
+For graduate school, he moved from Philadelphia to Houston to attend Rice University.
 After his graduation from Rice, he joined the Symphony Orchestra of the State of Mexico in Toluca, Mexico as associate principal trumpet.
-Upon his return to the United States, he began performing with area groups such as the Houston Symphony, Houston Grand Opera, Houston Ballet, Bach Society, Opera in the Heights.
-For 8 years, he taught at the University of Houston Moores School of Music.
+Upon his return to the United States, he began performing with area groups such as the Houston Symphony, Houston Grand Opera, Houston Ballet, Bach Society, and Boomtown Brass Band, as well as teaching at Houston Baptist University and AFA (American Festival for the Arts).
+For nearly a decade, he taught at the University of Houston Moores School of Music, where he also performed in the faculty brass quintet.
+He has served on the Board of Directors and as Vice President of the Houston Professional Musicians’ Association, on the Curtis Alumni Council and on the Houston Youth Symphony Board of Directors.
 He currently performs with ROCO (the River Oaks Chamber Orchestra), the ROCO Brass Quintet, Opera in the Heights, and Jazz Forever.
-He serves on the ROCO Board, the Curtis Institute Alumni Council and on the advisory board of the Houston Youth Symphony.
-He lives in the Woodland Heights with his wife and 8 year old daughter.
+He serves on the ROCO Board of Directors.
+When he is not practicing, rehearsing or performing, George enjoys reading, coffee, gumbo, gardening, exercise, and time on the beach.
+He lives in the historic Woodland Heights with his wife, daughter and two incorrigible dogs, Lucy and Chesney.

 Rice University, Master of Music

 Curtis Institute of Music, Bachelor of Music